 Even the BBC's tennis channel said the ant invasion was "like a horror movie."

 Luckily for the tennis players — and those watching the tournament — it was just a temporary (albeit terrifying) setback.
-For people who live in the U.K., though, Flying Ant Day is a horror movie that comes back every year.
+For us Brits, though, Flying Ant Day is a horror movie that comes back every year.

 Read these stories next: